wanke1997/log-and-metric-python/README.md

 ### Additional Important Details for the Project
 After launching `docker-compose.yml` script, `grafana-container` and `driver-container` started first. `prometheus-container` started afterwards when `driver-container` completely started. <br>

 The `driver-container:8081` endpoint reflects original plain prometheus metric.
-The Prometheus server collects original prometheus metric and reflects itself as an application at `prometheus-container:9090`.
+The Prometheus server collects original prometheus metric and reflects itself as a service at `prometheus-container:9090`.
 The metrics are shown at `prometheus-container:9090/metrics` endpoint.
-The `grafana-container` reads metrics from `prometheus-container:9090` application. <br>
+The `grafana-container` reads metrics from `prometheus-container:9090` service. <br>

 Note that `grafana-container` cannot read `driver-container:8081` original metric endpoint directly.
-It can only read prometheus server's application from `prometheus-container:9090`. <br>
+It can only read prometheus server's service from `prometheus-container:9090`. <br>

 Configuration file for prometheus server is `/etc/prometheus/prometheus.yml` in the container.
 We set the endpoints in the `scrape_configs` section.